pdphilip/elasticlens/README.md

 ## Step 1: Zero config setup

+1. Add the Indexable Trait to Your Base Model:

-1. Add the `indexable` trait to your base model, ex:
+Include the `Indexable` trait in your base model to enable automatic indexing.
 ```php
 use PDPhilip\ElasticLens\Indexable;